xamcat/mobcat-library/docs/foundational_components.md

 ```

 ### Request Permutations
 For those high-level request methods that expect return values from the response, the default behavior is to obtain that value through deserializing the content based on the specified type.
-In some cases, deserialization is not required and so this can be changed to return the raw response instead.
+In some cases, deserialization is not required and so this can be changed to return the value from the **HttpResponseMessage** directly instead.

 ```cs
 _myHttpService.GetAsync<bool>(MyOtherGetEndpoint, cancellationToken, null, false);